Skip to content

 Mutuality of Obligation

-For an employment relationship to exist, there must be a continuing mutual obligation on the part of the company to provide paid work, and on the part of the worker to personally carry it out.
+For an employment relationship to exist, there must be a continuing mutual obligation for the company to provide paid work, and for the worker to personally carry it out.
 This is known as “mutuality of obligation.”

 With employees, there is an ongoing expectation and obligation that work will be provided on an ongoing basis, which the employee will complete as part of their regular duties.
-However, companies only have an obligation to pay contractors for specific, agreed-upon pieces of work or projects once they are completed satisfactorily.
+However, companies only have an obligation to pay contractors for specific agreed pieces of work or projects once completed satisfactorily.
 There is no ongoing obligation for more work.

 So if a director’s role is relatively stable and permanent, involving regularly expected work and duties to the company rather than a series of one-off projects or contracted pieces of work, this points more towards an employment relationship.